 In developed countries, such as Australia.
 Finding energy-efficient household appliances is not a complex undertaking.
 As it might be in some European countries but in general.
 If you want to cater to an average millennial’s needs.
 You need to keep that in mind as well.
 For example, to stop wasting water, think in terms of low-flush toilets.
 Naturally, replacing all your appliances would be costly.
 But tackle them one at a time and you will see that change reflected both on your bills and the purchase offers from prospective buyers.

 Pay attention to interior design

 Although you might expect this to mean that the living room has to be lavishly decorated, the truth is almost the opposite.
-Millennials don’t value extravagance but practicality so materials such as organic cotton would be perfect for the sofa covers and pillowcases.
-As for furniture, a re-used wooden coffee table purchased on a flea market and closet made from reclaimed lumber would be elements for a perfect room.
+Millennials don’t value extravagance but practicality.
+So materials such as organic cotton would be perfect for the sofa covers and pillowcases.
+As for furniture, a re-used wooden coffee table purchase on a flea market.
+And closet made from reclaimed lumber can be elements for a perfect room.

 Provide them with a tech-savvy paradise

 If you substituted some of your appliances for energy-efficient ones.
 You are already half-there to fulfilling their need for a well-equipped home.
 Another thing you can do is just to leave space for the gadgets they may bring, which means that there is no room for clutter, just for energy consumption monitoring devices.